threefoldfoundation/info_sdk/src/gettingstarted/mainnet/mainnet_3bot.md

 # 3Bot on Mainnet

 As your digital presence on the TF Grid, 3Bot plays a crucial role in creating, monitoring, maintaining activities on top of the TF Grid.
-Therefore, __3Bot__ comes with a system administrator panel; a powerful tool that helps you deploy, maintain and monitor your solutions and workloads on top of the Threefold Grid.
+Therefore, __3Bot__ comes with a system administrator panel; a powerful tool that helps you deploy, maintain and monitor your solutions and workloads on top of the ThreeFold Grid.

 ![](./img/hosted3bot.png)